-RadioActive101 is a highly innovative educational intervention that is being implemented across Europe.
-It uses primarily internet radio and also social media to promote inclusion, informal learning, employability and active citizenship in an original and exciting way!
+RadioActive101 is a highly innovative educational intervention that was implemented in the UK in 2012 and is still active across Europe.
+It uses primarily internet radio and social media to promote inclusion, informal learning, employability and active citizenship in an original and exciting way.

-This project has been funded with support from the European Commission.
-This publication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information herein.
+This project has been funded with support from the European Commission and the Nominet Trust.
+This publication reflects the views only of the author, and the Commission/Trust cannot be held responsible for any use which may be made of the information herein.

 DMD Pathfinders & Action Duchenne

 RadioActive101 were invited to a second collaboration to promote choice, control and quality of life for teens and adults with Duchenne Muscular Dystrophy (DMD).
 ‘Takin’ Charge’ and ‘DMD Pathfinders’ co-hosted a ground breaking event, “Into the Future” Duchenne Leadership Camp.
 RadioActive101 took part at the two-day workshop (16-17 Sep 2016) at Hereward College in Coventry and highlights will be will broadcast in a future radio show.